Who We Serve

 The Bonfire Legal Approach

-Strategic Legal Counsel for Filmmakers
+Production Counsel for Independent Filmmakers

-Bonfire Legal understands that independent film operates under tight budgets, compressed timelines, and high creative stakes.
+Independent films operate under tight budgets, compressed timelines, and high creative stakes.
 We approach each project by first understanding the scope of the production, financing structure, distribution goals, and long-term plans for the film.

 Independent feature and documentary filmmakers